oracle-livelabs/database/db-19c-fundamentals/hybrid-partitioned-tables/partitioning.md

     To find our namespace string **click the user profile icon in the top right hand corner** of the screen and select the tenancy name.
 The Object storage namespace will be displayed.
 See picture below for reference.
    ![locating the namepsace](./images/namespace.png " ")

     Now **you need to update your file uri list** to look something like the code snippet below.
-Notice we will call our external dump file 'sales_old.dmp'
+Notice we will call our external dump file 'sales_old.dmp'.